24mx/codetest/README.md

 There is a simple test to start with.
 You run the test with "mvn test-Dtest =*TestIntegr" .

-The tests and flow is a suggestion and may not use the most convinient APIs to do it, you may change.
+The tests and flow is a suggestion and may not use the most convenient APIs to do it, you may change.
 You should fill in with extra tests (and expect that we do to ;) )